East Worldham: Economy

 In 2001 East Worldham contained roughly two-thirds of the population of 336 people who lived in the whole Parish of Worldham.
 Most houses in the area date to the pre-20th century; however in recent times numerous farm buildings have been converted to housing and for industrial purposes.
 According to the parish website, there are now "two significant industrial developments within the parish".
 The local economy is based around agriculture, particularly cattle farming.
 Beef cattle, sheep, grain crops, and hops are the main sources of income, Farmers from the area Worldham traded in Southampton and Alton throughout its history.
 Most inhabitants are either retired or commute to nearby towns to work.
 Golf is also important to the local economy, with Worldham Golf Course located just to west and Dean Farm Golf Course just to the east.
 The Jalsa Salana, an annual Islamic convention held at Oaklands Farm nearby, attracts numerous people from surrounding areas.
 Red Bug Productions are based in the parish cottages along the main road.

+Puddingstone in Worldham

+Puddingstones; geologically erratic stones can be found all over East Hampshire- notably at Farringdon.
+One quite large on can be seen on the Northern side of Caker Lane near The Three Horseshoes pub.
+These stones are known to have been used as way markers and are frequently found on road sides.